Department of Communication Studies

 COMS 244.
 Introduction to Interpersonal Communication Theory.
 3 Hours SI GE3S / S.

 Examines basic theoretical perspectives and research on verbal and nonverbal communication elements affecting communication between individuals in a variety of contexts.
 Topics include communication competence, developmental aspects of interpersonal communication, and interpersonal influence.
-Prerequisite: COMS 130, COMS 150, or COMS 230.
+Prerequisite: Concurrent or prior enrollment in COMS 130.
 LEC.

 COMS 246.
 Introduction to Intercultural Communication.
 3 Hours S.

 This course attempts to provide an understanding of communication as it affects culture and as it is affected by culture.
 Special emphasis will be placed on the principle of similarity and differences as it relates to the roles of verbal and non-verbal symbols, codes, and cues, stereotypes, prejudices and value and thought patterning systems between and among cultures.
-Prerequisite: COMS 130, COMS 150, or COMS 230.
+Prerequisite: Concurrent or prior enrollment in COMS 130.
 LEC.

 COMS 310.
 Advanced Organizational and Professional Communication.
 3 Hours SC GE3S / S.

 This course provides a foundation for the study of communication in organizational contexts.
 It introduces students to various organization theories including classical, human relations, systems, and cultural approaches and examines the role of communication in each.
 Information flow, communication climate, communication networks, work relationships and managerial communication are discussed as well as organizational symbolism, conflict resolution, rituals and ethics.
 The course is designed to heighten students' awareness of the role of communication in the organizing process and to develop their abilities to diagnose and prevent communication-related problems.
 Prerequisite: COMS 130 or COMS 150.
 LEC.